PySimpleGUI/PySimpleGUI/docs/call reference.md

 ### print

-Print like Python normally prints except route the output to a multline element and also add colors if desired
+Print like Python normally prints except route the output to a multiline element and also add colors if desired

+colors -(str, str) or str.
+A combined text/background color definition in a single parameter

+There are also "aliases" for text_color, background_color and colors (t, b, c) t - An alias for color of the text (makes for shorter calls) b - An alias for the background_color parameter c - Tuple[str, str] - "shorthand" way of specifying color. (foreground, backgrouned) c - str - can also be a string of the format "foreground on background"  ("white on red")

+With the aliases it's possible to write the same print but in more compact ways: cprint('This will print white text on red background', c=('white', 'red')) cprint('This will print white text on red background', c='white on red') cprint('This will print white text on red background', text_color='white', background_color='red') cprint('This will print white text on red background', t='white', b='red')

 ```
 print(args=*<1 or N object>,